Jack Kingston to Newsmax: Trump Gag Order 'Almost' Doesn't Matter

 "If Trump had an open mic, there's no telling what he would say and then more people would watch the trial," he said.
 "But as it is, I think people are just missing the whole thing as a political exercise, and they're moving on.
 So I think it could be working in Trump's favor, believe it or not."

-Meanwhile, King, R-N.Y., discussed President Joe Biden's Presidential Medal of Freedom awards ceremony held Friday, when he awarded the honors to people such as former House Speaker Nancy Pelosi, ex-New York City Mayor Michael Bloomberg, and former Vice President Al Gore.
+Meanwhile, King, R-N.Y., discussed President Joe Biden's Presidential Medal of Freedom awards ceremony held Friday, when he awarded the honors to people such as former House Speaker Nancy Pelosi, former New York City Mayor Michael Bloomberg, and former Vice President Al Gore.

 "Presidents always lean toward people in their own party where they make these presentations and awards, but this was shameless," King said.
 "There was no attempt at any type of bipartisanship.
 I mean, when you speak of Al Gore, John Kerry going down the line, and Mike Bloomberg.